ozmos/100-days-of-code/r1-log.md

 ###R1D78
 Went through a bit more of the D3.js tutorial on FCC in the morning.
 Spent most of the afternoon/evening trying to get the LAMP stack set up.
 I think I'm getting closer.

+###R1D79
+Successfully set up the LAMP stack and installed WordPress!!!
+The process was a little bit intense but also enjoyable.
+I'm tempted to take some linux courses and gain some sys-admin skills.
+Also reviewed some php lessons and read a great article on medium.